Collections recipes

 Using JSON data

-• JSON's true/false can be stored as bool'
+none; - JSON's true/false can be stored as

-• JSON's string can be stored as string/Text/MutableText;
+bool' - JSON's number can be stored as either

-• JSON's array can be stored as an ArrayList;
+string/Text/MutableText; - JSON's array can be stored as an

-• JSON's object can be stored as HashTable with Text keys.
+ArrayList; - JSON's object can be stored as

 Converting JSON into Acedia collections